Timeline: Recent controversies surrounding Gov. Cuomo

 Charlotte Bennett

-Later in the month, another woman accused Gov. Cuomo of sexually harassing her.
+Later in the month, another former Cuomo aide accused the Governor of sexually harassing her.

 “I have teased people about their personal lives, their relationships, about getting married or not getting married,” Cuomo said.
 “I mean no offense and only attempt to add some levity and banter to what is a very serious business.”